helium/HIP/0051-helium-dao.md

 There are two key drivers for WNPs to operate as sub-DAOs beneath the overall Helium Network through their corresponding WNTs

-1. *Curation and risk expression* WNTs allow network participants and speculators to indicate support for a given network, which can inform distribution of emissions and developer resources.
+1. *Curation and risk expression:* WNTs allow network participants and speculators to indicate support for a given network, which can inform distribution of emissions and developer resources.
 For example, if HNT holders bond a large number of HNT to a particular WNP, the HNT denominated rewards for that WNP increase and help accelerate the flywheel for that WNP.
-2. *Onboarding new protocols* WNP DAOs provide an easy framework for addition of new wireless protocols where the broader Helium DAO delegates some portion of HNT emissions to each WNP DAO.
+2. *Onboarding new protocols:* WNP DAOs provide an easy framework for addition of new wireless protocols where the broader Helium DAO delegates some portion of HNT emissions to each WNP DAO.